Reze Explained: The Bomb Girl from Chainsaw Man — Complete Guide to Her Identity, Powers, and Tragic Story

 Reze is a fragile-looking girl with an air of mystery.
 She’s charming, with long bangs and a choker around her neck.
 Her constant warm smile and gentle personality quickly captured the hearts of many readers.

-Reze’s True Identity – A Hybrid of the Bomb Devil
+Reze’s True Identity – A Bomb Devil Hybrid

 Though Reze seems genuinely kind and affectionate toward Denji, her true identity is far from innocent.